umarhassan-mitodl/12.001-fall-2013/content/pages/labs-and-exercises.md

 {{% resource_link eec10bf7-b06e-fbe4-bc91-e53910dc35ab "Lab 4: Plate Tectonics (PDF)" %}}

-This lab is from {{% resource_link "a03c2035-d324-4576-af8a-99be99e2031a" "comprehensive work" %}} by Dale S. Sawyer at Rice University.
+This lab is from [comprehensive work](http://plateboundary.rice.edu/home.html) by Dale S. Sawyer at Rice University.
 Used with permission.
 Additional materials used in the lab are available to download at his website.

 {{< tdclose >}}